Iran’s Guard Says It Launched Satellite Amid US Tensions

-Iran’s paramilitary Revolutionary Guard said on Wednesday that it launched a military satellite into orbit amid wider tensions with the United States, describing it as a successful launch after months of failures.
+Iran's Revolutionary Guard said Wednesday it put the Islamic Republic's first military satellite into orbit, dramatically unveiling what experts described as a secret space program with a surprise launch that came amid wider tensions with the United States.

-There was no immediate independent confirmation of the launch of the satellite, which the Guard called “Noor," or light.
-The U.S. State Department and the Pentagon, which contend that such launches advance Iran's ballistic missile program, did not immediately respond to a request for comment.
+There was no immediate independent confirmation of the launch of the satellite, which the Guard called “Noor,” or light.
+The U.S. State Department and the Pentagon did not immediately respond to requests for comment.

+However, such a launch immediately raised concerns among experts on whether the technology used could help Iran develop intercontinental ballistic missiles.

 On its official website, the Guard said the satellite successfully reached an orbit of 425 kilometers (264 miles) above the Earth's surface.
 The Guard called it the first military satellite ever launched by Tehran.

-The two-stage satellite launch took off from Iran’s Central Desert, the Guard said, without elaborating or saying when exactly the launch took place.
+The three-stage satellite launch took off from Iran’s Central Desert, the Guard said, without elaborating.

+Hinz said based on state media images, the launch appeared to have happened at a previously unnamed Guard base near Shahroud, Iran, some 330 kilometers (205 miles) northeast of Tehran.
+The base is in Semnan province, which hosts the Imam Khomeini Spaceport from which Iran's civilian space program operates.

 The paramilitary force said it used a Ghased, or “Messenger,” satellite carrier to put the device into space, a previously unheard-of system.

-The launch comes amid tensions between Tehran and Washington over its collapsing nuclear deal and after a U.S. drone strike in Iraq killed Guard Gen. Qassem Soleimani in January.
+It described the system as using both liquid and solid fuel.

+“Today, the world’s powerful armies do not have a comprehensive defense plan without being in space, and achieving this superior technology that takes us into space and expands the realm of our abilities is a strategic achievement,” said Gen. Hossein Salami, the head of the Guard.
+He described the satellite as “multifunctional.”

+Wednesday marks the 41st anniversary of the founding of the Guard by Iran’s late leader, Ayatollah Ruhollah Khomeini.
+An image of the rocket that carried the satellite showed it bore a Quranic verse typically recited when going on a journey.

 Iran has suffered several failed satellite launches in recent months.
 The latest came in February, when Iran failed to put its Zafar 1 communications satellite into orbit.